-Your Company is putting all efforts to reduce the cash outflow for purchase of Renewable Energy Certificate ('RECs') against Renewable Power Obligation ('RPO').
+Your Company is putting all efforts to increase the share of Renewable Energy.

-The captive wind power generation sources contributed considerably in this front.
-This has resulted in a saving of ₹1.64 Crore on account of RPO cash outgo.
-Besides this, the Company has sourced 49 Million units of solar power collectively at Thondebhavi, Kudithini, Wadi to fulfill the Solar RPO and excess units are being used to fulfill partly Non-solar RPO.
-Additionally, the Company sourced 5.0 Million units of Nonsolar power at Thondebhavi which resulted in a total saving of ~₹20.6 Crore.
+The captive wind power generation from Tamil Nadu and Rajathan wind farms contributed considerably in this front.
+This has resulted in a saving of ~₹1 Crore on account of RPO cash outgo.
+Besides this, the Company sourced Solar power at Thondebhavi, Kudithini and Wadi and Non Solar power at Thondebhavi to fulfill the Solar RPO and partly Non Solar RPO.
+This resulted in savings in total cash outgo of ~₹12.7 Crore.